floss1138/dbDotCad/README.md

 ### RELEVANT AUTOKAD COMMANDS

+AutoKAD commands can be in upper or lower case.
+They can also be found as an icon/ribbon/menu but these notes will simply use the command line.
+The help pages are excellent so use them.

 #### Define the Document Title
-Open a drawing or drawing template, then define the Document Title in `dwgprops` or File -> Drawing Properties...
+Open a drawing or drawing template, then define the Document Title in `DWGPROPS` or File -> Drawing Properties...
 Summary tab

 #### Creating a block
 By creating an identification block with a Title, and optionally Subject and Filename attributes, this can be picked up during an export in cases where the existing blocks have not included this information (as is best practice).

-`bedit`
+The HANDLE is automatically created and populated.
+The block name is also mandatory with the reserved name of BLOCKNAME.
+The value is a user choice but another best practice is to incude a version number after the name.

+`BEDIT`
-In the block to create or edit field, give the block a name 'ddc_docprops' Draw something and maybe add some text and create an attribute definition
+In the block to create or edit field, give the block a name 'DDC_ID_V1' Draw something and maybe add some text and create an attribute definition
-`att`
+`ATT`
 The attribute definition window should appear.
 In the Tag field, name the attribute key, for example 'DDC_TITLE' (DDC_TITLE will be the key, the value will be the Title)